 Gate Automation Safety

-Richard Jackson, CEO of Jacksons Fencing, is calling attention to the dangers of incorrect installation that can lead to people being severely injured or killed if they become entrapped in electrically operated gates as they are automatically opened or closed.
+Peter Jackson, CEO of Jacksons Fencing, is calling attention to the dangers of incorrect installation that can lead to people being severely injured or killed if they become entrapped in electrically operated gates as they are automatically opened or closed.

 “There is only one way to have a safe gate and that is for it to be made and installed to the current